 Airbnb was again used to find another superb apartment.
 It was modern, clean and very cosy meaning it was small.
-To be fair, who spends too much time in their accommodation when you have a new city to explore, not us!
+To be fair, who spends too much time inside their holiday accommodation when you have a new city to explore, not us!

 The Old Part of Lisbon

 Sun going down on Lisbon.

 As fascinating as this historic tower is, we felt it was not worth standing in line for over an hour in 30+ degs we had other fish to fry, literally as it was lunchtime.
 Now, where was that café we wanted to have lunch?

 Action packed when driving in Lisbon.

 The iconic trams.